20 Scholarships for Students from Single-Parent Households

 Application Requirements: Essay

 If you’ve lost a parent or guardian, the Life Lessons Scholarship Program is aimed at helping you afford higher education.
 This award is open to both undergraduate and graduate students.
 To apply, write an essay or record a three-minute video discussing how the death of your parent impacted your life and your plans for your future.
-This award is sponsored by Life and Health Insurance Foundation for Education, so if relevant, be sure to explain how a lack of appropriate life insurance impacted your family financially.
+This award is sponsored by the Life and Health Insurance Foundation for Education, so if relevant, be sure to explain how a lack of appropriate life insurance impacted your family financially.
 The award amount varies, but the total amount for all prizes (usually around 40 total) will be $250,000.

 9. The Family Scholarship Fund